couchbase-partners/google-deployment-manager-couchbase/cloudlauncher/README.md

 # Build VM Image

-This README describes how we build the VMs that the templates use.
-Users should not need to do this.

 First off, we need to decide what OS image to use.
 We're using the latest Ubuntu 14.04.
 You can figure out what that is by running:

     gcloud compute images list